mikke89/RmlUiDoc/pages/cpp_manual/svg.md

 RmlUi comes integrated with the SVG plugin for rendering SVG vector images.
 The plugin uses the [LunaSVG](https://github.com/sammycage/lunasvg) library to render the SVG document.

-When RmlUi is built with the SVG plugin, the `<svg>`{:.tag} element is available as a normal RML tag.
+When RmlUi is built with the SVG plugin, the `<svg>`{:.tag} element is available as a normal RML tag, in addition to the `svg`{:.prop} decorator.

+The plugin implements a cache for the SVG documents and generated bitmaps.
+Each SVG document will be stored in the cache as long as it is in use, otherwise the document will be released.
+For each SVG document, we also cache textures based on their resolution and color.
+Textures will be reused if all properties that determine their generated bitmap match.

 ### \<svg\>